 What recent studies suggest

-Proposed mechanism: stimulation of nerves that control the bladder, balancing the autonomic nervous system, and relaxing overly tense pelvic muscles.
+The proposed mechanism involves stimulation of nerves that control the bladder, balancing the autonomic nervous system, and relaxing overly tense pelvic muscles.

 A typical clinic protocol